 Mourning the loss of a lifelong passion

-The last couple of years before my layoff were filled what I thought was misery but is more accurately described as the absence of passion.
+The last couple of years before my layoff were filled with what I thought was misery but is more accurately described as the absence of passion.
 I still did a few intriguing stories in those years.
 But because “readers’ reading habits have changed,” we all did a lot less good stuff and a lot more two-graf items from press releases.
 In my last few cop shifts, I was sent out on non-injury accidents to shoot the busted-up cars with my iPhone … because those “stories” got clicks.

-I moped around after the layoff, and day-dreamed about pissing on the lawns of those who laid me off.
+I moped around after the layoff and day-dreamed about pissing on the lawns of those who laid me off.
 I lifted weights and rode my bicycle — always taking my iPhone, which I used to take pictures of birds, flowers, and bugs inside flower blossoms.

-I had spent decades working with great news photographers like Travis Heying and Fernando Salazar, but hadn’t touched a real camera during my newspaper career — unless Travis handed me his spare and told me to hold it for him on a shoot.
+I had spent decades working with great news photographers like Travis Heying and Fernando Salazar but hadn’t touched a real camera during my newspaper career — unless Travis handed me his spare and told me to hold it for him on a shoot.
 He made me hold his light umbrella, too, the cheeky bastard.